-The lighthouse has been moved three times since it was built in 1869 to protect it from erosion.
-In 1911, 1955, and most recently in 2016.
-After it was moved, the building went through an extensive renovation process which involved replacing the shingles, repainting the exterior, installing new windows and frames, and remodelling the first level.
+The lighthouse has been moved three times since it was built in 1869 to protect it from an eroding cliff.
+After the most recent move in 2016, it underwent an extensive renovation.
+This included replacing the shingles, repainting the exterior, installing new windows and frames, and building a deck.

 Use the slider below to compare the lighthouse before and after its renovation.